 Forensic science has evolved over the years, and it remains a valuable factor in many a court decision.
 For the National Institute of Justice, this discipline has always played “a vital role in the criminal justice system by providing scientifically based information through the analysis of physical evidence”.

 In this sense, lawyers will have to realize just how crucial it is to brush up on their knowledge of forensic science.
 Doing so allows for a lot of benefits in the course of their practice.
-And it’s always best to know as much as one can about this field at law school.
+And it’s always best to know as much as possible about this field at law school.

 With that being said, here are the top reasons why law students should put a lot of focus on forensic science.

 As we go through the digital age, we can never downplay the role of technology in civil and criminal law.
-The reason for this is that adoption of software and other digital tools have been prevalent among a majority of law firms.
+The reason for this is that adoption of software, and other digital tools have been prevalent among a majority of law firms.
 Case management systems, among others, are becoming more vital regarding providing clients ease of access and enabling attorneys to better launch class action suits.
 But aside from providing convenience and better efficiency for law firms and the clients they’re representing, technology is also useful in the field of forensics.

 Without a doubt, forensics belongs to the same category of sciences as genetics.
-For one, its legal and moral dimensions make it difficult to avoid repercussions directed towards your firm and your client’s reputation.
+For one, its legal and moral dimensions make it difficult to avoid repercussions directed toward your firm and your client’s reputation.

-There has been an innumerable amount of cases where forensic science has failed to provide an accurate picture of a certain criminal act.
+There has been an innumerable amount of cases where forensic science has failed to provide an accurate picture of a particular criminal act.
 Legal and scientific experts have cast doubt on the use of such methods as hair and blood testing and ballistic tests, pointing out the supposed lack of confidence in the results they provide.